 Kraus also added: “Playing an instrument may help youngsters better process speech in noisy classrooms and more accurately interpret the nuances of language that are conveyed by subtle changes in the human voice… When people first learn to talk and when they talk to babies they often use musical patterns in their speech.”

 This understanding of sound patterns would be very beneficial to students learning how to read, especially ESL (English as a Student Language) students.
-It would help ESL students increase their awareness of the sounds in the English language (phonemic awareness).
+In connection with explicit phonics instruction, music can help ESL students increase their awareness of the sounds in the English language (phonemic awareness).
 Students would still need to learn how to connect sounds to their letter representations, but music exposure would help language and reading make more sense as they learn more and improve their skills.

 These two articles further relate music to education: